Frequently asked questions

 Please visit the Ministry’s HPV immunisation webpage for more information.

 Since the National Cervical Screening Programme was set up in 1990, the number of new cases of cervical cancer detected has decreased by around 50% and the number of women who die from cervical cancer has declined by about 60%.

 International research has found that HPV primary screening is accurate and detects more women at risk of developing abnormal cell changes than the current testing method using cytology.
-HPV primary screening means that a cervical screen sample is first tested for the presence of an HPV infection.
+HPV primary screening means that a cervical screen sample is first tested for the presence of HPV.

-Women with a negative HPV test are less likely to develop abnormal cell changes in the next few years than women with a negative cytology test.
+Women with a negative HPV test are less likely to develop abnormal cell changes in the next few years compared to women with a negative cytology test.
 This is because the HPV test is more sensitive than cytology.
 Women can be confident that a negative HPV test means they are at very low risk of developing abnormal cells that may lead to cervical cancer within the next five years.
 This means that a screening interval of five years is safe.

 The International Agency for Research on Cancer and the World Health Organisation have endorsed HPV testing as the primary method for cervical screening.
 Pilot studies have been undertaken in other countries and findings show that HPV primary screening is more sensitive than cytology.
 Countries changing to HPV primary screening, include England, Australia, and the Netherlands.

 When planning the move to HPV primary screening in New Zealand, the Ministry of Health (the Ministry) commissioned research using New Zealand and international data.
 That research shows that HPV primary screening will be more effective for women than the current cytology test.
 This is true both for women who have been immunised against HPV and those who have not.
 Compared to the current screening programme the model predicted: